 Ask your relative to sit in their sofa or chair with his or her back resting flat against the back support, and you can then check that they are sitting correctly.

-If you wish to download this checklist, please scroll down to the foot of the page and click on our PDF link.
+If you wish to download this checklist, scroll to the foot of the page and click on our PDF link.

 - The spine needs to be supported in a good ‘S’-shaped position rather than a ‘C’ shape.
 Your spine should be fully supported along its curves.